Purple group — ___LIFE

 Seems like: COMPETITION → Actually: ON BOARD

-While 'game' can refer to a competition, in this context it means being willing or eager to participate, often used in the phrase 'game on'.
+Although 'game' can refer to a competition, in this context it means being on board or willing to participate.

 Seems like: ON BOARD → Actually: COMPETITION

-Although 'match' can refer to a small stick used to produce fire, in this context it refers to a competition or sporting event.
+Although 'match' can refer to being on board or participating, in this context it means a competition or contest.